-- Updated guidance: - Removes donor deferral for geographic risk of BSE exposure - What does that mean? - Donors previously deferred for time spent in the U.K., France, and Ireland, or for receipt of a blood transfusion in the U.K., France, or Ireland, may now be eligible if they meet all other eligibility requirements.
+- Variant CJD has been transmitted through blood. - Reported in U.K. recipients of blood collected up to 3 years before vCJD onset in the donors; some concerns still exist about additional secondary spread - Updated guidance (5/2022): - Removes donor deferral for geographic risk of BSE exposure - Donors previously deferred for time spent in the U.K., France, and Ireland, or for receipt of a blood transfusion in the U.K., France, or Ireland, may now be eligible if they meet all other eligibility requirements.